jtarbard/Software-Engineering-Project-Wiki/For-Markers/Project-Process-Reflection.md

 ---

 ### What tools or processes were more difficult and why?
-Because people refused to show up later on, our team size has basically shrunk down to 2 members.
+Because people refused to show up later on, our team size had basically shrunk down to 2 members.
 This naturally reduced our efficiency in polishing the project.
+Hence, in terms of working processes, we would frequently need to communicate with digital drawings.
+This posed great difficulty as one of us is very accustomed to drawing on paper - making this transition and still communicate as effectively as on paper was not easy.

 ---